tboccuto/aws-infra/compute/ec2/CERTBOT.md

 ## Documentation

-This guide provides step-by-step instructions for setting up HTTPS using Let's Encrypt certificates with Nginx on Amazon Linux.
+This guide provides step-by-step instructions for setting up HTTPS using Let's Encrypt certificates with Nginx on Amazon Linux 3 using open standard Automatic Certificate Management Environment (ACME).
+Here is the RFC specification for ACME https://datatracker.ietf.org/doc/html/rfc8555.

 ## Prerequisites

 - EC2 instance with Amazon Linux
-- Domain name pointing to your server's IP address
+- Domain name pointing to your server's IP address ("Automatic" Renewal requires instance IP is publicy available)
 - Nginx installed and running
 - Port 80 and 443 open in security group